ferrikt/covid-tracker/README.md

-Project for learning purposes, it is a COVID-19 TRACKER project using React with Typescript.
+Project for learning purposes, it is a COVID-19 TRACKER project using `React` with `Typescript`.

 A dashboard to visualize the activity of COVID-19 around the world.